-Please note that you are not allowed to change the standard classes distributed with LATEX.
+Please note that you are not allowed to change the standard classes distributed with LaTeX.
 You have to change the name when you want to make changes.
 That is another reason to put small changes in packages.

-18.4.1 Differences between desired and available layout
+18.4.1 Determining the differences between the desired and the available layout